ashwinibn3/ML-Flask_Deployment/README.md

 Run locally: Start the app with python app.py, open http://127.0.0.1:5000, enter numbers, and you’ll get predictions instantly.
 Why I built this

-I wanted to practice the deployment side of machine learning — not just training models but actually making them usable.
+I wanted to practice the deployment side of machine learning,not just training models but actually making them usable.
 Even though this is based on a toy dataset, it gave me hands-on experience with:

-Model saving/loading
+Model saving or loading

 Building a Flask app with a prediction endpoint

 Designing a basic HTML form for input/output

-This project later became the base template I reused for other apps (like my Illness Prediction deployment).